Hydrogen peroxide can be used in your garden.

 Is Hydrogen Peroxide Safe to Use on All Plants?

-It is generally safe for most plants when properly diluted.
-Some delicate plants may react poorly if the solution is too strong or applied too often.
+In most cases, hydrogen peroxide for plants is safe when properly diluted and used occasionally.
+However, some delicate plants may react poorly if the solution is too strong or applied too often.

 Seedlings and young plants are often more sensitive.
 So, it’s best to use a weaker solution and watch how they respond.

-In most cases, a properly diluted 3% hydrogen peroxide mix is safe for vegetables, herbs, and many houseplants.
+A properly diluted 3% hydrogen peroxide mix is generally safe for vegetables, herbs, and many houseplants.
 To be on the safe side, always test on a small area first and observe the plant for any signs of stress.

 Does Hydrogen Peroxide Affect Beneficial Soil Organisms?